 READ MORE: ULTIMATE London Itinerary

 To me (and most Londoners) Brick Lane is known as THE PLACE to get a curry.
 With its large Bangladeshi community, it is often referred to as the curry capital of the UK!

 However, in recent years it has become a hipster-hub with quirky bars, art galleries, markets and festivals.
 This vibrant street is the place to go for vintage clothing, boutique shops, independent cafes and restaurants, and antiques.
-Each Sunday there is a large market from 10am-5pm.
+Additionally, each Sunday there is a large market from 10am-5pm.